CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Unlocked by:** Riza MQ6/Journey Upriver
 - **Type:** Collection
 - **Requirements:** Deliver 25 Dí Bags
-- **Rewards:** 1 Wooden Chest & 1 Wooden Key
+- **Rewards:** 3 Wooden Chests, 1 Wooden Key, and 3 Stempos
-- **Recommendations:** Hard pass until you finish the main game and move on to finishing up the corners; this is a waste of resources right now.
+- **Recommendations:** Those chests, that key, and those Stempos are mighty nice, but those Dí Bags are mighty expensive.
+I'd recommend saving this at least until you've done everything you want to do in the Water Region (quests, battles, etc) so that you can take maximum advantage of what River Water you accrue on the way.

 ### Question to Axe - DigS